 The ESRF is different from other reserve funds because it eliminates design barriers and restrictions that commonly exist with other reserve funds.
 The fund supports a variety of distributed energy technologies, serves multiple sectors and is available to utilities across the nation.
 The ESRF will have a large impact on rural energy burden by helping utilities identify inefficient homes and supporting energy services for thousands of residents who need them the most.

 In March of 2018, NCSEA signed up the first ESRF subscriber, Arkansas’ Ouachita Electric Cooperative.
-NCSEA also signed Roanoke Electric Cooperative in September 2018 and is currently adding additional utility subscribers.
+NCSEA also signed Roanoke Electric Cooperative in September 2018, Appalachian Electric Cooperative in June 2019, and is currently adding additional utility subscribers.
 Through this fund, NCSEA is committed to supporting more than $20 million in utility energy projects.

 Typical Energy Solutions Reserve Fund & Tariffed On-Bill Financing Structure